 Rebecca represents individuals in respect of a wide range of offences, with particular expertise in financial crimes including confiscation.
 She has experience dealing with vulnerable defendants, victims and witnesses.
 Rebecca also undertakes a wide range of regulatory matters.

-Rebecca worked as a criminal barrister in London where she had a busy practice, including as junior counsel in the Court of Appeal.
+Rebecca worked as a criminal barrister in London where she had a busy criminal and regulatory practice, including as junior counsel in the Court of Appeal.
 She was seconded to Peters & Peters for 6 months, a leading white-collar crime firm.
 She completed pupillage and was a tenant at the 3 Raymond Buildings, a leading criminal law set.

 Rebecca completed a three-year law degree at Berkeley and Harvard Law Schools, is a member of the New York Bar and practised as a corporate lawyer (for clients including Microsoft, Barclays Bank and the State of Qatar) at leading US firms in New York, London and Doha.